-Scott also has extensive experience in corporate banking transactions and regularly advises lenders and borrowers in transactions which include bank credit facilities, bond financings, structured finance transactions, mezzanine financings and derivatives.
+Scott’s finance experience extends to corporate banking transactions and he frequently advises lenders and borrowers in transactions which include bank credit facilities, bond financings, structured finance transactions, mezzanine financings and derivatives.

 He is praised by market sources for his ability to ‘get to the heart of an issue and focus on a solution.’

 Chambers Global—Leading lawyer in project finance

 The Legal 500—Leading lawyer in infrastructure projects

 IFLR1000: The Guide to the World’s Leading Financial Law Firms—Market leader in banking and project finance

 Best Lawyers in Canada—Leading lawyer in banking and finance law and project finance law